SINTEF-9012/diversiot-poc/README.md

 - Define a footprint for variants (based on XP above with network, memory, machine code)
 - Define an entropy metric
 - Automate the generation of variants
-- How to ensure interoperability, exactness, etc in presence of high entropy?
+- How to ensure interoperability, correctness, etc in presence of high entropy?
 Or, put it simple, how do we keep control over this apparent mess?
 E.g. how to generate the backend part, based on the footprint of the gateway?